MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/scalable-customization-design/database-transactions.md

 # Database transactions

 One of the most fundamental concepts behind many of the challenges faced here is that of the database transaction.
-In Dynamics CRM, the database is at the heart of almost all requests to the system and the place data consistency is primarily enforced.
+In CDS for Apps, the database is at the heart of almost all requests to the system and the place data consistency is primarily enforced.

-- No CRM activities , either core platform or implementation, work completely in isolation.
+- No CDS for Apps activities , either core platform or implementation, work completely in isolation.
-- All CRM activities interact with the same database resources, either at a data level or an infrastructure level such as processor, memory, or IO usage.
+- All CDS for Apps activities interact with the same database resources, either at a data level or an infrastructure level such as processor, memory, or IO usage.
 - To protect against conflicting changes, each request takes locks on resources to be viewed or changed.
 - Those locks are taken within a transaction and not released until the transaction is committed or aborted